Planting-awareness/planting-awareness-web/README.md

 planting-awareness-web
 ======================

-A web page to consume data from the plantagotchi system (monoplant.me)
+A web page to consume data from the plantagotchi [system](http://monoplant.me)